PGSA26: 14TH ANNUAL UNIVERSITY OF CALGARY PHILOSOPHY CONFERENCE

 Achievement and Struggle (at a Distance): Irony and Aesthetic Value in Video Games

 ABSTRACT.
-This paper examines “ironic play” as a novel and undertheorized mode of aesthetic engagement with video games and identifies two main varieties.
-Ironic achievement play happens when players formally pursue in–game goals, while treating them as trivial yet aesthetically valuable, given how simple or tedious they are to achieve.
-Examples include “slowrunning” (i.e., beating all or part of a video game as slowly as possible) and trivial trophy hunting.
-Ironic striving play happens when players take aesthetic pleasure in striving, while keeping an ironic distance from it by, say, pursuing “undesirable endings” or using “joke builds.”
-Ironic play reveals an overlooked flexibility in players’ attitudes towards video game rules and mechanics, while players remain sincerely engaged with them.
+This paper examines “ironic play” as a novel mode of aesthetic engagement with video games and identifies two main varieties of it.
+Ironic achievement play happens when players formally pursue in–game goals, while treating them as trivial yet aesthetically valuable, given how simple they are to achieve.
+The main example I’ll discuss is "trivial" trophy hunting, where players are awarded trophies that involve very minimal, if any, difficulty and means-end reasoning to achieve.
+Ironic striving play, by contrast, happens when players take aesthetic pleasure in struggling to achieve goals, while keeping an ironic distance from that struggle for aesthetic purposes.
+The main example I’ll discuss is slowrunning, where players savor the experience of a video game by trying to beat all or part of it as slowly as possible.
+Ironic play reveals an overlooked flexibility in players’ attitudes towards video games' rules and goals, while players remain sincerely engaged with them.
 I situate these examples alongside Suits’s (2014) account of gameplay, Nguyen’s (2020) distinction between achievement and striving play, and Bartel’s (2025) taxonomy of goal–seeking, narrative, and dollhouse types of play.

 14:00-16:00 Session 4